Do Huskies and Cats get Along?

 Final thoughts on your husky and cat getting along

 As a family, we didn’t know if Pickles and Luna would ever happily co-exist.
-It was through careful introductions, training calm behavior for both the cat and the dog, and reinforcing the calm behavior on an ongoing basis.
+It was through careful introductions, training calm behaviour for both the cat and the dog, and reinforcing the calm behaviour on an ongoing basis.
 Even now, we encourage calmness.
 It takes patience, consistency, and boundaries for a happy household.

 And after a while, they may even enjoy each other’s company enough to go for walks together!
 You can watch a video of them enjoying a walk together here.